 By Garth Johnstone

-With the bad news from Stats SA that South Africa’s unemployment rate rose to 29% in the second quarter of 2019, from 27.6% in the first three months of the year, efforts to increase qualifications of school leavers and opportunities for employment are more crucial than ever.
+With unemployment in SA remaining stubbornly high, efforts to increase qualifications of school leavers and opportunities for employment are more crucial than ever.

 One way to improve local youth’s chances of advancing career prospects and prepare them for employment is the excellent work being carried out by Midlands Community College in Nottingham Road.